 Do I hold onto my rights in an emergency?

-During an emergency, the government has a responsibility to take all necessary measures to ensure the protection and safety of disabled people.
+The government has a responsibility to take all necessary measures to ensure the protection and safety of disabled people.
 As a disabled person you have the right to be free from discrimination.
-This might require government or businesses to make different arrangements to make sure you are not worse off during the pandemic or face barriers in accessing the right information or support you are entitled to.
+This might require government or businesses to make different arrangements to make sure you are not worse off during the response and recovery or face barriers in accessing the right information or support you are entitled to.
 For example, supermarkets have developed a way for you to indicate you need to be given priority access to online grocery orders and deliveries.
 You can find other services and support available here at the Ministry of Social Development.
-You are entitled to ask for reasonable accommodation so that these services are e provided in ways that are accessible for you.
+You are entitled to ask for reasonable accommodation so that these services are accessible for you.
 You can find a lot of useful information on the Covid-19 section of the Disabled Persons Assembly website.
-If you receive disability support, you have the right to feel safe and know what guidance workers ae being given about Personal Protective Equipment (PPE).
+If you receive disability support, you have the right to feel safe and know what guidance workers are being given about Personal Protective Equipment (PPE).
 The Ministry of Health has updated its advice on the use of face masks.

 What are my rights to healthcare?
 I’m worried that I’ll be denied treatment because I’m older and have underlying health conditions.